Skip to content

 About

+Dr. Kerlin’s primary research interests are optimizing the delivery of critical care services through organizational solutions.
 She has been the principal investigator on multiple projects, including survey studies, advanced secondary database analyses, and clinical trials, collaborating with academic colleagues both within and outside of Penn.
 She has experience utilizing both local (Penn Medicine) data and state and federal administrative data, including data acquisition, management, and analyses; and with ICU-based clinical trials, both as a site-PI and as a lead investigator.
-She has competed successfully for intramural and extramural funding, including multiple grants from the NIH/NHLBI to study implementation science in critical care settings and organizational factors to improve care and outcomes of patients with acute respiratory failure.
+She has received multiple grants from the NIH/NHLBI to study implementation science in critical care settings and organizational factors to improve care and outcomes of patients with acute respiratory failure.